autorope/donkeycar/docs/guide/install_software.md

 * Hostname:`<your pi IP address>`

 If you are using the prebuilt image specified above, then your Pi is ready to go.
-You should see a d2 and donkey directory.
+You should see a mycar and donkey directory.

 > Note: Check config.py to make sure it uses the correct settings for the PWM channel for steering and throttle.
-Open config.py ```nano ~/d2/config.py``` and make sure that you see the lines:
+Open config.py ```nano ~/mycar/config.py``` and make sure that you see the lines:
 >
 > * STEERING_CHANNEL = 1
 > * THROTTLE_CHANNEL = 0